pkorner218/Ribosome_Diricore_pipeline/README.md

 * samtools

 ## Usage
-The pipeline was designed to be used via the R shiny user interface.

-`R -e "shiny::runApp('shiny_share.R')"`

-The analys can also be started directly via the command line by using the main.sh script in the ./Riboseq_part folder.
+The analys can be started directly via the command line by using the main.sh script in the.
-Take into account that the main.sh script should be started from the folder level of main_shiny.R (see code beneath).

 The email adress does not serve a purpose at this moment, but the user is required to give a string here.

-`bash ./Riboseq_part/main.sh [./Analysis_part/projectfolder] [species] [anonymous: Yes or No] [email adress] [adapter] [optional adapter2]`
+`bash ./Riboseq_part/main.sh [./Analysis_part/projectfolder] [species] [adapter] [optional adapter2]`

 In this case the fastq.gz files as well as the file information given as tab separated "summary.txt" are to be stored in the projectfolder.
-Additional comparisons for the Bumpfinder and DEseq can be given in the same folder named 2_BumpDEsummary.txt, 3_BumpDEsummary.txt (... etc.) The projectfolder should further be empty and should not contain any further files and no subfolders.

-## Visualization

-The shiny user interface does not only allow to give input files and start the pipeline with the correct details, it also allows the individual visualization of plots and data.

-### Transcript RPF plots

-This shiny tab allows the upload of two files for the per transcrit comparison of the readcount disctribution along the transcript.
-Per sample one file is created and ending on  `rpftranscript_output.txt` and they are located in the `user_output/Diricore/` folder.

-### Volcano plots

-In this tab DEseq2 output files can be displayed as volcano plot including the options for filtering and visualization of specific IDs.
-Per comparison one` DESEQ.txt / DESEQ2.txt` and one `GENE_DESEQ.txt / GENE_DESEQ2.txt` are to be found in the `user_output/Bumpfinder` folder.
-The difference is that the GENE_DESEQ files are per gene and not per transcript making the visualization easier.
-The shiny allows the volcano plot visualization of any DESEQ2 output file that has the following columns / headers in tab separated format: ` ID	baseMean	log2FoldChange	lfcSE	stat	pvalue	padj`.

 ### Diricore RPF plots

 Here two diricore RPF plots can be compared.
 All comparisons are summarized in the `all_rpf_shiny.txt` file that is located in the `user_output/Diricore` folder.

-### Bumpfinder plots

-For each comparison one `bumpfinderScores.txt` file is created which can visualize two amino acids of this bumpfinder at the same time.
-It is located in the `user_output/Bumpfinder/`subfolder.